 We believe the system for funding climate change solutions needs urgent change.
 That’s why we started the Global Returns Project – to encourage a new way of thinking and acting together to tackle the Climate Crisis.

 Yan has had a long career in international finance.
-He began as an investment banker and later founded an investment management business, Finisterre Capital, managing global portfolios investing in over 50 countries, primarily in developing markets.
+He has worked in Singapore, New York and London specialising in sovereign debt and currency markets.
+In 2002 he founded an investment management business, Finisterre Capital LLP.
+Here he was managing global portfolios investing in over 50 countries, primarily in developing markets.
 He retired from finance in 2014 to run an organic farm.
 Yan has a Law degree from Cambridge University, and also speaks Spanish and French.